jataware/dojo-deprecated/models/pythia/README.md

 ## File Descriptions:

 - `Dockerfile`: builds Docker image to run `pythia`.
-This version of the Dockerfile is large (compressed 6.4GB) as it pre-loads all required model input data into the [jataware/pythia](https://hub.docker.com/repository/docker/jataware/pythia) image.
+Assumes `claudine` and `sshd` directories from Clouseau are in the same directory.

 - `config_pythia.json`: Assigns location of the dehydrated config file on S3.
 A dehydrated config is a shell that allows the user to "hydrate" the config file on the fly with user-specified model parameter values.